ThemeBoy/SportsPress/readme.txt

 = Is this plugin ready for production? =

 SportsPress is currently in beta and is undergoing testing.
-We are still actively making adjustments to the code, so we do not recommend installing it on a live server until we officially leave the beta phase.
+We are still actively making adjustments to the code, so we do not recommend using it until we officially leave the beta phase.

 == Screenshots ==